 11 Easy to Grow Air Cleaning Plants

 While there are many houseplants that clean the air, some are proven to do so and are also easy to grow.
-According to a NASA study, the following plants remove toxins such as formaldehyde, ammonia, benzene, trichloroethylene, and xylene from the air, making them some of the best indoor plants for air purification. (source)
+According to a NASA study, the following plants remove toxins such as formaldehyde, ammonia, benzene, trichloroethylene, and xylene from the air, making them plants you could consider adding to your home to improve air quality. (source)

 One thing to note, however, is that according to the Humane Society several of these plants can be poisonous to pets, so be aware and do your research if you have curious dogs or cats. (source)

-Following are 11 plants that have been proven to clean the air, as well as links to where you can purchase them, if you'd like to do so.
+Following are 11 plants that have been shown to clean the air, at least on some level.
 I think you'll be amazed at all that these purifying powerhouses can do!

 Peace Lilies (Spathiphyllum ‘Mauno Loa’)